-A Samsung Galaxy S8 Android Pie update is confirmed and it’ll arrive sometime next year after the update lands for Samsung’s current flagship phones.
+The Samsung Galaxy S8 Android Pie update is confirmed and it should arrive soon.

-The Galaxy S8 was last year’s flagship which meant it got the flagship treatment.
-It was the only device capable of running Samsung’s Android Oreo beta and it was the first device to receive official version of Android Oreo earlier this year.
-With Android Pie, this changes.
+The Galaxy S8 was Samsung’s 2017 flagship which meant it got the flagship treatment in 2017 and 2018.
+It was the only device capable of running Samsung’s Android Oreo beta and it was the first device to receive official version of Android Oreo.
+This is not the case with Android Pie.

-Samsung’s Galaxy S9 and Galaxy Note 9 now hold the top spots which means they’ll be first in line to Android 9.0 and Samsung’s new user interface.
-Both updates have leaked and it looks like the Galaxy S9 Android Pie beta will launch sometime later this month.
+Samsung’s Galaxy S9 and Galaxy Note 9 now hold the top spots which means they’re first in line to Android 9.0 and Samsung’s new One UI.

-The Galaxy S8 and Galaxy S8+ take a backseat to the Galaxy S9, but the devices will still get upgraded to Android Pie.
+The Galaxy S8 and Galaxy S8+ have taken a backseat to the Galaxy S9 and Galaxy S9+, but the devices will still get upgraded to Android Pie in early 2019.

-We don’t have an official change log just yet, but thanks to a series of leaks we know what Samsung’s version of Android Pie will look like.
+We don’t have the official, finalized change log just yet, but we know what the Galaxy S8’s version of Android Pie will look like when it arrives.

-We’re still weeks away from the Galaxy S8 Android Pie release, but there are plenty of reasons why you should be excited for Android 9.0.
+We’re still a few days away from the official Galaxy S8 Android Pie release, but there are plenty of reasons why you should be excited for Android 9.0.
 We’ll share those with you here.

 We also want to share a few things that might disappoint Galaxy S8, Galaxy S8+, and Galaxy S8 Active users.

 Select Galaxy S8 and Galaxy S8+ users get access to Samsung's Android Pie beta.

 Samsung's Galaxy Beta Program is typically limited to its flagship Galaxy S devices, but the program has expanded to the Galaxy S8 and Galaxy S8+ in select regions.